Linear Regression With NumPy: House Price Prediction

 plt.show()

-Decision: We visually see that size the best linear relationship with price so we will select it as the primary feature for the model.
+Decision: We visually see that size_sqft is the best linear relationship with price so we will select it as the primary feature for the model.

 Step 5: Implementing Linear Regression from Scratch